Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 ---
 title: Evaluation Queues
 layout: article
-excerpt: A queue accepts submission of Synapse entities for evaluation.
+excerpt: An queue accepts submission of Synapse entities for evaluation.
 category: howto
 ---

 # Evaluation Queues
-An Evaluation queue allows for people to submit Synapse Files, Docker images, etc for evaluation.
+An Evaluation queue allows for people to submit Synapse Files, Docker images, etc. for evaluation.
 They are designed to support open-access data analysis and modeling challenges in Synapse.
 This framework provides tools for administrators to collect and analyze data models from Synapse users created for a specific goal or purpose.

 ## Create an Evaluation Queue

 To create a queue, you must first create a Synapse project.
 To learn how to do so, please follow instructions [here](http://docs.synapse.org/articles/getting_started.html#project-and-data-management-on-synapse).
-An evaluation queue can take several parameters that you can use to fine tune it to your preferences.
-The bare bones requirements to create a queue are:
+An Evaluation Queue can take several parameters that you can use to fine tune it to your preferences.
+The minimum requirements to create a queue are:

    - **name** – Unique name of the evaluation
    - **description** – A short description of the evaluation